amonbenson/goat/README.md

 value = parameter + modulation * amount

 One modulator can be attached to several parameters and even the parameters of the modulators can be modulated.
 To detach the modulation from a parameter klick first on the detach button and second on the amount slider of the respective parameter.
 Klick the post_parameter button to post the current values of the parameters to the PureData console.

+Use the wet/dry slider to mix the altered signal with the original sound.

 ## Parameters